 In this case, where KIA Motors America lost nearly $1 million, the fraud was committed by an employee in the accounting department.
 With the help of her family members, she set up a fictitious business name and opened a bank account under it.

-After the initial set-up, she altered a fresh copy of a valid U.S. Customer Services invoice by changing the date.
+After the initial setup, she altered a fresh copy of a valid U.S. Customer Services invoice by changing the date.
 Additionally, she replaced the bank routing number with the bank account opened before under a fictitious business name.

 As the fabricated invoices were processed by the accounts payable department without further questions, KIA wired $889,000 in total to the bank account set up by the fraudsters before they ended up being caught and sentenced to prison.